VoodooChild99/perry-experiments/03-universality/README.md

 * For non-interactive firmware samples, you should be able to get full execution traces (`*.trace`) indicating successful emulation.
 * For interactive firmware samples, you should be able to interact with the emulated shell.

+> The `ubsantest` command in `LiteOS` shells deliberately triggers various undefined behaviors to test our UBSAN runtime implementation for `LiteOS`.
+However, since the provided binaries are not compiled with UBSAN to catch these UBs, this command is expected to crash/hang the (emulated) OS or even the QEMU process.

 > To check the patches, you can search for the string `PERRY PATCH` within the patched model files (`/root/qemu/hw/arm/*.c`), which should be consistent with Table 5 ("Loc to Fix").